qfpl/reflex-tutorial/blog/posts/reflex/basics/switching.md

   -- Using `dyn` on this gives us an `Event t (Event t Text)`: eeText <- dyn dWidget
-  -- and we can use `switchPromptly` to turn that into an `Event t Text`: eText  <- switchPromptly never eeText
+  -- and we can use `switchHold` to turn that into an `Event t Text`: eText  <- switchHold never eeText

   dText <- holdDyn "" . leftmost $ [
                eText